Ageing activity study shows no one of type exercise is better

-Researchers from the School of Healthcare Science at Manchester Metropolitan University tested a group of 37 to 90-year-old male and female master athletes, who maintain high levels of physical activity with advancing age, to see if endurance or power training may differ in the extent to which these physical functions decline.
+Researchers from the Department of Life Sciences at Manchester Metropolitan University tested a group of 37 to 90-year-old male and female master athletes, who maintain high levels of physical activity with advancing age, to see if endurance or power training may differ in the extent to which these physical functions decline.

 The results, published in the Scandinavian Journal of Medicine and Science in Sports, found that no matter which type of athlete they were, performance decreased by around 7-14% per decade in male and female athletes.

 Dr Liam Bagley, lecturer at Manchester Metropolitan and lead researcher, said: “It’s inevitable that our performance will decline with age, but it remained unknown whether the characteristics that determine power performance, such as muscle strength, decline with ageing at different rates from those that determine endurance performance, such as high cardiovascular fitness.

 “The results suggest age-related changes in the neuromuscular system – nerves and muscles working together to move the way you want to – and the cardiopulmonary system – carrying oxygen around the body – progress at similar rates, regardless of power or endurance competitive specialisations.”

 Participants were grouped into endurance and power disciplines by their primary competitive events.
 Those who competed in running events over 800 metres were classed as endurance athletes and runners who competed under 400 metres or throwers were classed as power athletes.

 Anaerobic power was assessed by performing a two-legged jump and aerobic power was determined using a fixed cycling machine.